 Liquidity refers to our capacity to meet cash and collateral obligations in a timely manner.
 Maintaining appropriate levels of liquidity depends on our ability to address both expected and unexpected cash flows and collateral needs while aiming to avoid adverse effects on our daily operations or the financial condition of the Bank.
 Effective liquidity management is considered essential to our business model, as deposits, which can generally be withdrawn on demand, form a primary source of our funding.
 We employ various strategies intended to manage liquidity.
-Our account at the Federal Reserve, which held approximately \$471.2 million as of June 30, 2024, serves as a primary source of liquidity for daily and ongoing activities.
+Our account at the Federal Reserve, which held approximately \$338.0 million as of March 31, 2024, serves as a primary source of liquidity for daily and ongoing activities.
 We also maintain additional supplemental sources of liquidity, as discussed below.
-For regulatory reporting purposes, the liquidity ratio is typically calculated as the sum of our cash and cash equivalents plus unpledged securities classified as investment grade divided by total liabilities.
-Based on this calculation method, as of June 30, 2024 and December 31, 2023, our reported liquidity ratios were 82.64% and 78.75%, respectively.
-As of the same date, we had \$499.2 million in One-Way Sell® deposit accounts through the ICS® platform that could be converted to a reciprocal position in order to provide additional near-term liquidity.
-It is important to note that these ratios and amounts are point-in-time measurements and may not be indicative of future liquidity positions.
+For regulatory reporting purposes, the liquidity ratio is typically calculated as the sum of its cash and cash equivalents plus unpledged securities classified as investment grade divided by total liabilities.
+Based on this calculation method, as of March 31, 2024, and December 31, 2023, our reported liquidity ratios were 79.36% and 78.75%, respectively.
+It is important to note that these ratios are point-in-time measurements and may not be indicative of future liquidity positions.